dev-opus/js-calculator/README.md

       you don't need to press 'enter' or click on '=', the calculator performs and displays the result of the operation automatically

-      this calculator was built with a minimalistic philosophy for its design and usage so most features and capabilities of typical scientific calculators are not present in this app.
+      this calculator was built with a minimalist philosophy for its design and usage so most features and capabilities of typical scientific calculators are not present in this app.